Code-Institute-Submissions/gameshow-m1/README.md

 *	The three action cards overlaying the background highlight the sites function in minimal words.
 This is common in gaming sites as taglines need to be short and memorable

 ##### Footer
 *	The “Let Me Know” section generates a “call to action” once again to the user to get in touch, invoking a personable touch rather than a streaming comments section.
 The form is intentionally kept simple and allows the user to recommend a game/platform in the smallest number of clicks.
-Once submitted, colour submit button changes on successful submission.
+Once submitted, colour submit button changes on successful submission
 *	The “Add My Gamer Handle” allows the user to easily add the streamer as a friend online in the gaming world
 *	The “Social Links” allows the user to follow the streamer on multiple social platforms